artorias961/artorias961.github.io/README.md

+# Overall Update

+- (1/3/2023)
+  - Recently, I have switched IDE's using PyCharm Professional due to the fast updating for all languages and learning about Node.js.
+I'll do my best to update this as best as possible or as for reference.

 # Creating a Website

 The following code will be using [Mozilla Documentation](https://developer.mozilla.org/en-US/).
 There are four languages we need to focus on: